Comic Book: Secret War

 - Daisy ventures verrrrry close to Mary Sue territory with her hero worship of Nick Fury and subsequent owning of Wolverine.

 - Cut Lex Luthor a Check: Finally acknowledged in-story.

 - Does This Remind You of Anything?: There is a conspiracy theory that says the Bush administration knew that something like 9/11 may happen, and did not do anything about it.
 This storyline sets a parallelism, and Nick Fury even mentions that he won't let it happen "again".

 - Harmless Villain: The Killer Shrike had a number of pages with S.H.I.E.L.D. agents mocking on how much of a Harmless Villain he was.

-- Invisible President: Nick Fury details a terrorist threat to the U.S., and the president simply dismiss it?
+- Invisible President: Nick Fury details a terrorist threat to the U.S., and the president simply dismisses it?
 They had to use the trope, or face very serious legal trouble.

 - Jack Bauer Interrogation Technique: The Killer Shrike had to suffer one at the hands of S.H.I.E.L.D. agents.

 - Nice Job Breaking It, Hero: Material reveals that the President's plan was to blackmail Von Bardas into cooperating with them, using the evidence of her dirty dealing against her, which was why no action was taken.
 So, not only did Fury get Luke Cage (and his pregnant girlfriend) caught in an explosion, messed with the minds of people who previously trusted him, but he created a lot more problems for everyone involved, ended up having to go underground, and his successor was set up to fail.
 Oh, and him not being in charge of S.H.I.E.L.D. provided the Skrulls with an advantage in the lead-up to Secret Invasion.

 - Offscreen Moment of Awesome: The big fight in Latveria.
 We just got a free sample.